In Support of Trans Athletes

 Attacks on trans rights

 The key pillar of the far-right organizing for power program is division.
-Recent election campaigns in Australia show just how nasty even the centre-right can get cozying-up to these hate-driven narratives when they think that they will lose.
+Election campaigns show just how nasty even the centre-right can get cozying-up to these hate-driven narratives when they think that they will lose.

 While anti-women, racist, xenophobic, and homophobic narratives have become standard in the USA for the Republicans for most of recent memory, anti-trans has been pushed to the front pages in recent elections.